 - Innovative in-house restaurant and trendy rooftop bar

 If you’re looking to splurge on a phenomenal luxury hotel in Barcelona, then Grand Central is the best place for it!
-Your room’s free mini-bar is replenished daily, there’s a fitness center, massage services, and the location is perfect.
+Your room’s free mini-bar is replenished daily, there’s a fitness centre, massage services, and the location is perfect.

 Know How to Get Around in Barcelona